Pastor Robert Portier

 Robert Portier has been serving as Pastor of St. Paul Lutheran Church since August of 2007 after graduating from Concordia Theological Seminary in Fort Wayne, Indiana in 2006 and then serving for a year as Vicar at St. Paul.

-Pastor Portier and his wife Gerda were married in 1983 and have been blessed with three now grown children and a grandson.
+Pastor Portier and his wife Gerda were married in 1983 and have been blessed with three now grown children and two grandchildren.

 Robert was born in 1962 at the Charleston (South Carolina) Naval Hospital, the first of five children born to Elward and Mona Portier.
 After moving around the country during his father's Naval career, the family settled in Houma, Louisiana near his father's hometown of Chauvin.
 Robert graduated from Terrebonne High School in Houma in 1980.